Prajñāparādha: The Bridge Between Yoga and Ayurveda

 For example:

-Ignoring hunger signals can weaken Agni
+Ignoring hunger signals weakens Agni (digestive fire).

 The Role of the Mind in Disease